 The 3rd Generation Partnership Project (3GPP) unites seven telecommunications standard development organizations (ARIB, ATIS, CCSA, ETSI, TSDSI, TTA, TTC), known as “Organizational Partners” and provides their members with a stable environment to produce the Reports and Specifications that define 3GPP technologies.

-The project covers cellular telecommunications technologies, including radio access, core network and service capabilities, which provide a complete system description for mobile telecommunications.
+The project covers mobile telecommunications technologies, including radio access, core network and service capabilities, which provide a complete system description for mobile telecommunications.

 The 3GPP specifications also provide hooks for non-radio access to the core network, and for interworking with non-3GPP networks.